TerjeLonoy/Android-Certificate-Preparation/Readme.md

 To test this scenario properly, try to open [JobSchedulerExampleActivity.java][1fa] with, and without an active network connection to see the difference in results.

+### 1g.
+Execute a background task inside of a Service
+Executing a background task inside of a Service is explained and illustrated under [section 1f.][1f]

 ## 2. Application User Interface (UI) and User Experience (UX)

 ## 3. Persistent Data Storage